 Walter's photography has been widely published and displayed and he holds an Associate of Applied Science degree in Professional Photography from Colorado

 Mountain College.
-He's never free-climbed anything harder than 5.11c and he barely managed that.
+He's never free-climbed anything harder than 5.11c, and he barely managed that.

 2nd Ascent "Via Sin Aqua" Yosemite Falls Wall 1990.
 Photo: E. Kohl